-(With no prior event planning experience whatsoever!)
+(And with no prior event planning experience whatsoever!)

 (Except for two tiny plastic wrappers, which I will tell you about in a minute).